-Only the development of new technologies will mark the progress of sound poetry, states the first out of six paragraphs from Enzo Minarelli’s manifesto on Polipoesia, proclaimed in 1987.
-The short list subsumes his experiences with poetry from the past decades.
-Four years earlier, the poet and curator coined the term when starting to release a series of 7″ singles with such poetry.
+Only the development of new technologies will mark the progress of sound poetry, according to the first of six paragraphs from Enzo Minarelli’s manifesto on polipoesia, which was announced in 1987.
+The short list summarises his experiences with poetry over the past decades.
+Four years earlier, the poet and curator had coined the term when he began releasing a series of 7″ singles featuring such poetry.

-On the basis of 11 sound poems, Minarelli talks about his concept of polipoesia, the difference between poetry and music, folklore as an inspiration for poetry, the connection between society and poetry, and how it all begun.
+Through eleven sound poems, Minarelli discusses his concept of polipoesia, the difference between poetry and music, folklore as inspiration for poetry, the connection between society and poetry, and how it all began.

 Richard Martel – Capitaly (1986)